nus-cs2103-AY2223S1/tp/docs/_dg/Design.md

 <!--markdownlint-disable-file first-line-h1 -->

-This section gives you a high-level overview of how the application is structured and what the key components of FoodRem.
+This section gives you a high-level overview of how the application is structured and what the key components of FoodRem are.

 The [Architecture](#architecture) section gives an overview of how the main components in FoodRem interact with one another.